 We are Salt Trails food and travel

 Hi Everyone!
 Welcome to Salt Trails.
 Thanks for joining the Journey.
 To kick things off, Salt Trails takes on India.
-For this leg of adventure, Salt Trails is composed of two globe-trotting, travel-loving individuals, Julie and Sam, co-workers turned co-travelers from Chicago.
-We’re leaving behind the cold, blistery winter to explore vibrant, bustling Asia.
+For this leg of adventure, Salt Trails is composed of two globe-trotting, travel-loving people, Julie and Sam, co-workers turned co-travelers from Chicago.
+We’re leaving behind the cold, blustery winter to explore vibrant, bustling Asia.

 After a stressful start and long day and night of travel, we arrived weary eyed and tired.
 We quickly learned, however, that India’s energy requires an all cylinders firing presence.
 We had to dig deep to perk up and pay attention.

 Immediately the buzz and chaos of this city are a slap in the face.
 The second you walk out of the airport it starts.
 After twenty or so long hours of travel we did little more than catch a ride to our hostel and pass out.
 The ride though, was enough to keep you awake.
 From what I could tell, with all forms of transportation represented: pedestrians, bicycles, scooters, semi-trucks, rickshaws, even horse and cattle, everything became a target.
 Everyone, all at once, has the right away.
 The lines and dashes on the road thought to indicate lanes did nothing more than decorate the pavement.
 Red lights were interpreted as colorful suggestions.
 This sea of swaying cars were packed as closely together as possible and set to a soundtrack of live orchestra of seemingly aimless horns.
 Somehow, everyone on this battlefield seemed to find calm within the chaos and we arrive surprisingly unscathed.